aleph-im/aleph-whitepaper/chapters/04-token.md

 ## Supply evolution

-Through the described rewards the token supply will approximately grow by 10% the first year, then the inflation rate will decrease by 2% each year until it reaches 4% per year and stays at that value.
+Once the full network is ready (see roadmap chapter) and through the described rewards the token supply will approximately grow by 10% the first year, then the inflation rate will decrease by 2% each year until it reaches 4% per year and stays at that value.

 |                |1st year|2nd year|3rd year|4th year|5th year|6th year|
 |---------------:|-------:|-------:|-------:|-------:|-------:|-------:|